 How to look for records of...
-Common lands
+Land ownership, use and rights: common lands

 How can I view the records covered in this guide?

-- records concerning the tenure and use of land which may contain information which has a bearing on historic rights of common in particular places
+- the tenure and use of land, including records which may contain information which has a bearing on historic rights of common in particular places

-This research guide indicates some of the principal record sources in both categories.
-It is not a statement of law, and The National Archives cannot give legal advice or offer any interpretation of the potential evidential value of information contained in the records.
+This guide is not a statement of law and The National Archives cannot provide legal advice or offer any legal interpretation of the information contained in the records.

-‘Common’ in this context refers, strictly speaking, to rights rather than to lands.
-Common land is land subject to rights of common, i.e. rights enjoyed by one or more persons to take or use part of a piece of land or of the produce of a piece of land which is owned by someone else.
+Common land is land subject to rights enjoyed by one or more persons to take or use part of a piece of land or of the produce of a piece of land which is owned by someone else – these rights are referred to as ‘rights of common’.
 Those entitled to exercise such rights were called commoners.
-Sometimes commoners sold or otherwise disposed of their rights.
-Such transactions were usually private agreements and as such are not usually among records held in The National Archives.

-- of pasture: the right to graze livestock; the animals permitted, whether sheep, horses, cattle, etc, were specified in each case.
+- of pasture: the right to graze livestock; the animals permitted, whether sheep, horses, cattle and such, were specified in each case.

-- of estovers: the right to cut and take wood (but not timber), reeds, heather, bracken, etc.
+- of estovers: the right to cut and take wood (but not timber), reeds, heather, bracken and the like.

 - of turbary: the right to dig turf or peat for fuel.